 In 2001, the National Eye Institute (NEI) published the results of the Age-Related Eye Disease Study (AREDS).
 The AREDS is a clinical study about the etiology, pathogenesis, and treatment of age-related macular degeneration (AMD) and cataracts.
 They repeated the study in 2006, publishing in 2013, using new nutrients and new scientific research.
 They wanted to see if they could not only slow the progression of advanced AMD, but also stabilize or even improve vision loss.

-FOCUS LABORATORIES, INC (FLI): We interviewed Edward Paul Jr., OD, Ph.D., with the Paul Vision Institue and an expert in AMD, about the two AREDS formulations, treating age-related macular degeneration, and his thoughts on how dietary supplements, such as TOZAL®, may benefit the eyes.
+FOCUS LABORATORIES, INC (FLI): We interviewed Edward Paul Jr., OD, Ph.D., with the Paul Vision Institue and an expert in AMD, about the two AREDS formulations, treating age-related macular degeneration, and his thoughts on how dietary supplements may benefit the eyes.

 For the second AREDS formulation, researchers tested the effects of omega-3, a reduced amount of zinc, and the replacement of beta-carotene with lutein/zeaxanthin on AMD progression.
 What drove this additional research?